geco-nhm/distribution-modelling-uio-2021/lab_exercises/Lab9_lpj_guess/README.md

 The interactive exercise materials and instructions can be found here:
 [click me](https://hackmd.io/@pYjjfkwmSfW932OvIjzLHA/By6p2FT4Y/edit)!
 Please add potential questions and feedback there so that we can use your input to improve the materials!

+---

+## Functionally Assembled Terrestrial Ecosystem Simulator (FATES)

+If you finish the exercise early and feel motivated to run a different DGVM, please follow [this link](https://training.galaxyproject.org/training-material/topics/climate/tutorials/fates/tutorial.html).
+The tutorial will introduce you to running the FATES model (see lecture) with the help of a GUI and the computational resources provided by the GALAXY project ([see wikipedia](https://en.wikipedia.org/wiki/Galaxy_(computational_biology)).
+You can access the resources here: [](https://climate.usegalaxy.eu/) - note that you will need to register a user account.